awsdocs/amazon-aurora-user-guide/doc_source/babelfish-postgres-aws-extensions.md

         'body': json.dumps('Hello from Lambda!')
 ```

-Currently, Babelfish for Aurora PostgreSQL doesn't support JSON\.
+Currently, Babelfish doesn't support JSON\.
 If your function returns JSON, you use a wrapper to handle the JSON\.
 For example, say that the `lambda_function.py` shown preceding is stored in Lambda as `my-function`\.

 1. Connect to your Babelfish DB cluster using the `psql` client \(or the pgAdmin client\)\.
 For more information, see [Using psql to connect to the DB cluster](babelfish-connect-PostgreSQL.md#babelfish-connect-psql)\.

 1. Create the wrapper\.
 This example uses PostgreSQL's procedural language for SQL, `PL/pgSQL`\.
-To learn more, see [PL/pgSQL–SQL Procedural Language](https://www.postgresql.org/docs/13/plpgsql.html)
+To learn more, see [PL/pgSQL–SQL Procedural Language](https://www.postgresql.org/docs/13/plpgsql.html)\.

    ```
    create or replace function master_dbo.lambda_wrapper()